Mfigueira/weigh-me/README.md

 - CORS(app)
 - db.create_all() >>> ONLY ONCE TO CREATE LOCAL DB - THEN COMMENT OUT AGAIN!!

-In the root folder, run:
+In the api folder, run:

 ```bash
   $ flask run
 ```

-Finally, init the Front End:
+Finally, init the React App from the frontend folder:

 ```bash
   $ cd frontend